Naomi Campbell

 80s

 After featuring on the cover of British Elle in 1986, Naomi also appeared in the advertisement for Yves Saint Laurent's Jazz perfume.
-Shoe designer Azzedine Alaïa, who treated her like a daughter, offered her a room in his home in Paris.
+Fashion designer Azzedine Alaïa, who treated her like a daughter, offered her a room in his Paris home.

-American supermodel Christy Turlington drew Gianni Versace's attention to Naomi, who then brought the sixteen-year-old onto the runway.
+American supermodel Christy Turlington caught Gianni Versace's eye, leading him to bring the sixteen-year-old Naomi onto the runway.
 He invited her to his shows for the next twenty years.
 "Gianni never did a show without Naomi," said Donatella Versace.

 In 1986, Naomi posed for her first portfolio for American Vogue.
 She lived with Christy Turlington in her Soho loft.
-Soon she joined Turlington and Linda Evangelista on the runway for Isaac Mizrahi's first collection show.
+She soon joined Turlington and Linda Evangelista on the runway for Isaac Mizrahi's debut collection show.

-A year later, Campbell, Evangelista, and Turlington—known as "The Trinity"—performed together at Parisian shows.
-Over the next few years, their close-knit group became the leading trio of supermodels, earning record fees and making headlines wherever they went.
+A year later, Campbell, Evangelista, and Turlington—dubbed "The Trinity"—walked together at Paris Fashion Week shows.
+Over the next few years, this tight-knit trio became the world's leading supermodels, commanding record fees and generating headlines wherever they appeared.

-Later, Campbell quoted her loyal colleagues and friends who said, "If you don't take Naomi, you won't get us."
+Campbell later recalled her loyal friends saying, "If you don't book Naomi, you won't get us."
 Naomi made history as the first black model to appear on the cover of French Vogue.
-In the eighties, the model debuted as an actress on "The Cosby Show," playing the role of Julia.
+In the eighties, she made her acting debut on "The Cosby Show," playing Julia.

 In photo sessions, Campbell worked only with leading photographers: Peter Lindbergh, Herb Ritts, and Bruce Weber.
 The latter captured the young model with boxer Mike Tyson, who said, "She has a magnificent body.
 And she fears nothing."